nathansb2022/Kickoff/README.md

 # Kickoff
 Simple automation and enumeration script for CTF environments.
 Focus is on one host at a time.

 Stores contents in robots.txt, webPageScrape.txt, owaspzapscan.html, portScan.txt, and directBruteForce.txt.
 Requires xterm, rustscan, OWASP Zap proxy in a container, nmap, gobuster, and dirb/big.txt file.
-Their is audio notifications to alert you when starting and completing.
+There is audio notifications to alert you when starting and completing.

 # IMPORTANT

 Completely enhanced this tool.
 Just added chatGPT to the mix as a helper with the scan results.
 See kickoffwAI folder for python3 script.
-Read comments in header.
+Read comments in header of each py file.
 When prompted on how you would like your scan data to be reviewed by chatGPT, try "Take the following input and generate a vulnerability report in markdown".
+Furthermore, I have incorporated a version with Feroxbuster.

 # Terminal Output